 “But there’s no way my clients will pay me 10X more for the service I’m charging!”

 And that is true.
-Which means there are two options that you have:
+This means there are two options that you have:

 - Increase the value that you are providing and improve your market position OR